Margin-based sampling in high dimensions: When being active is less efficient than staying passive

 \subsection{Datasets}

 We select binary classification datasets from OpenML \citep{OpenML2013} and from the UCI data repository \citep{Dua2019} according to a number of criteria: i) the data should be high-dimensional ($d > 100$) with enough samples that can serve as the unlabeled set ($\nunl > \max(1000, 2d)$); ii) linear classifiers trained on the entire data should have high accuracy (which excludes most image or text datasets).
-Moreover, we discard datasets that have missing values.
 A total number of $\numdatasets$ datasets satisfy these criteria and cover a broad range of applications from finance and ecology to chemistry and histology.
 We provide more details about the datasets in Appendix~\ref{sec:appendix_datasets}.

 Like in Section~\ref{sec:theory}, we wish to isolate the effect of high-dimensionality, and hence, we balance the two classes by subsampling the majority class uniformly at random.
+Thus we remove confounding effects stemming from applying M-AL on imbalanced data \citep{ertekin}.
 In addition, we mimic the noiseless setting considered in Section~\ref{sec:theory} using the following procedure: after fitting a linear classifier on the entire dataset, we remove the training samples that are not correctly predicted and use the subsequent smaller subset as the new dataset.
-We show that, even in the more favorable noiseless setting, the performance of U-AL suffers in high dimensions compared to PL.
-Experiments on the original, uncurated datasets presented in Appendix~\ref{sec:appendix_dirty_experiments} reveal a similar trend.
+We show that, even in the more favorable noiseless setting, M-AL is less efficient than PL in high dimensions.
+Experiments on the original, uncurated datasets presented in In Appendix~\ref{sec:appendix_dirty_experiments} reveal a similar trend.